loneicewolf/loneicewolf.github.io/blogs/site2.md

 Its a opinion.
 Its a choice...
 **HOWEVER** when it comes to hate and harassment..and **threats and targetted harassment** it's NOT okay.
 In fact, by doing so, they actually sink to a LOWER-LEVEL (Lower maturity) than the AI-Artists.
 And..
 If they seek out(hunting) AI-Artists, or people who use AI, just to hate on them..
 They are performing **CyberStalking**.
 Which is a **Reportable Crime**.
-So, not only for the sake of the Victims , for they own sake, don't cyberstalk others.
+So, not only for the sake of the Victims , for their own sake, don't cyberstalk others.
 It doesn't end well.
-I assure they.
+I assure them.

 # Final word
 Sorry for this.
 I just, I am, one, of many AI-Artists, which has gotten hate.
 I have even gotten threats at times.
 So I always have a choice: